ylhyra/ylhyra_content/not_data/content/explanations/E-books_in_Icelandic.md

 We highly recommend purchasing an e-book and an audiobook together and to use them together as a reading aid.

-Note however that you will almost never encounter [[Written Icelandic|written Icelandic]] on a level below [[C1]].
+Note however that you will almost never encounter [[written Icelandic]] on a level below [[C1]].
 Even childrens' books are written at a [[C1]] level and use difficult vocabulary and phrases.
 For that reason you may as well want to spend your time reading regular books.

 There are [https://www.forlagid.is/voruflokkur/rafbaekur/ over 1,000 e-books] and [https://www.forlagid.is/voruflokkur/hljodbaekur-og-tonlist/app/ 300 downloadable audiobooks] available on the website of the publishing house Forlagið.
 All e-books can also be purchased through Amazon for the Kindle.

 The following is a list of some recommended books where both the e-book and the audiobook are available for download.
 ***

 [https://www.forlagid.is/vara/stofuhiti/ '''Stofuhiti'''] – Bergur Ebbi, 2017 <level level="b2"/>